coderaiser/cloudcmd/HELP.md

 [TERMUX]:                   https://termux.com "Termux"
 [INLY]:                     https://github.com/coderaiser/node-inly "Extract archive"

-**Cloud Commander** a file manager for the web with console and editor.
- Will help you manage the server and work with files, directories and programs in browser from any computer, mobile or tablet.
+**Cloud Commander** is a file manager for the web.
+It includes a command-line console and a text editor.
+Cloud Commander helps you manage your server and work with files, directories and programs in a web browser from any computer, mobile or tablet.

 ![Cloud Commander](/img/logo/cloudcmd.png "Cloud Commander")

 Benefits
 ---------------

-- Open Source (**MIT License**).
+- Open source (**MIT License**).
 - Has 2 classic panels.
 - Optional **authorization**.
-- Client works in web browser.
+- Client works in a web browser.
 - Server works on **Windows**, **Linux**, **Mac OS** and **Android** (with help of [Termux][TERMUX]).
-- Could be used local or remotely.
+- Can be used local or remotely.
-- Adapting to screen size.
+- Adapts to screen size.
 - **3 built-in editors** with support of **syntax highlighting**: [Dword][DWORD], [Edward][EDWARD] and [Deepword][DEEPWORD].
-- [Console](https://github.com/cloudcmd/console "Console") with support of default OS command line.
+- [Console](https://github.com/cloudcmd/console "Console") with support of the default OS command line.
 - Written in **JavaScript/Node.js**.
 - Built-in archives pack: **zip** and **tar.gz**.
 - Built-in archives extract: **zip**, **tar**, **gz**, **bz2**, **.tar.gz** and **.tar.bz2** (with help of [inly][INLY]).

-Install
+Installation
 ---------------

-The installation of file manager is very simple.
+Installation is very simple:

-- install latest version of [node.js](https://nodejs.org/ "node.js").
+- Install the latest version of [node.js](https://nodejs.org/ "node.js").
-- install `cloudcmd` via `npm` with:
+- Install `cloudcmd` via `npm` with:

 ```sh
 npm i cloudcmd -g
 ```

-When in trouble use:
+When in trouble, use:

 ```sh
 npm i cloudcmd -g --force
 ```

-Start
+Usage
 ---------------
-For starting just type in console:
+To start the server, just run the global *npm* binary from your terminal:

 ```sh
 cloudcmd
 ```

-Cloud Commander supports command line parameters:
+Cloud Commander supports the following command-line parameters:

 |Parameter                      |Operation
 |:------------------------------|:------------------------------